 What are my Roots?

 Going back to my roots….
 It’s a project that supports the students to identify and appreciate themselves and their culture within their own family lineage.
-3 stimulating point of discussion toengage your students in search of their roots.
+3 stimulating points of discussion to engage your students in search of their roots.
 More about this project.…